iBug/iBug-source/_posts/2024/2024-10-27-ustc-mirrors-zfs-rebuild.md

 In June, we set out to rebuild the Rsync server as it had a lower service traffic and importance, yet a disproportionately higher disk usage.
 We laid out the following plan:

 - First, the RAID overhead of RAID-Z3 was too high (reiterating: half of the files are less than 10 KiB, and the disks have 4 KiB sectors), so we decided to switch to RAID-Z2 as well as split the RAID group into two.
-Two RAIDZ vdevs also implies double the IOPS, as each "block" is stored on only one vdev.
+Two RAIDZ vdevs also implies double the IOPS, as each "block" (in ZFS parlance) is stored on only one vdev.
 - We then carefully select dataset properties to optimize for our workload:
   - `recordsize=1M` to maximize sequential throughput and minimize fragmentation
   - `compression=zstd` to (try to) save some disk space